h-livv/neural-network-numpy/README.md

 # Neural Network from Scratch

-A neural network built **entirely from scratch using only NumPy**.
+### A feed-forward neural network implemented entirely from scratch using only NumPy.

+> **Status: Archived / Early Experiment.**
+> This was an early study of neural-network fundamentals and is preserved as
+> part of my progression toward implementing larger models from first principles.

-The purpose of this project was to understand how neural networks actually work by implementing the underlying mathematics and training procedure myself, rather than relying on a machine-learning framework.
+The project was an early attempt to understand neural networks by implementing the underlying mathematics and training procedure directly rather than relying on a machine-learning framework.

 The implementation covers: